 Many entrepreneurs underestimate how critical security is for creating an environment for growth.

-Keeping your data, customers, staff and assets safe is crucial for business growth.
-However, many SMBs struggle to find the time and resources to give business security the attention it deserves.
+Keeping your data, customers, staff and assets safe is critically important.
 Every time a business suffers an intrusion, theft or damage, fixing the situation costs money.
 And, if security incidents happen too often, they can threaten a company’s survival.
+However, many entrepreneurs struggle to find the time and resources to give business security the attention it deserves.

-Klimaszewski says securing your business’s physical location and assets is crucial to growth.
-“I’ve seen how physical security directly supports the growth of businesses,” Klimaszewski said.
+“I’ve seen how physical security directly supports the growth of businesses,” said Eugene Klimaszewski, CEO of electronic security firm Mammoth Security.
 “Your assets are better protected, and your losses are lower, meaning you have more money to invest in growth.”

 Consider the following best practices for your business’s physical security.